MattechLab/sops/docs/flexyphy/data-collection/data-collection_flexyphy_protocol.md

 **Example psychopy project (MR-Eye Track)**
 {: style="text-align: center;"}

 !!! important "Make sure that once the experiment start after the calibration, the data are being stored to the xx.EDF file.
-There should be a message about that displayed <mark>at the ET’s PC screen</mark>. <mark>(According to Helene's SOP, but we did not notice there was such message popping out before)</mark>"
+There should be a message about that displayed <mark>at the ET’s PC screen, indicating that the recordings have started</mark>. <mark>(According to Helene's SOP, but we did not notice there was such message popping out before)</mark>"

 !!! important "For every new visual stimulation, even on the same subject, there must be new calibration and validation phases to ensure a proper generated EDF"